-Will the AccessLex Center for Legal Education Excellence accept more than one proposal from an organization?
+Will the AccessLex Center for Legal Education Excellence accept more than one proposal from an organization or research team?

 If my organization submitted a proposal to another AccessLex Center for Legal Education Excellence grant program, are we eligible to submit a proposal to the Diversity Pipeline Research Grant Program?

 Yes.
-AccessLex will consider all proposals that fit within the scope of the grant program and meet other eligibility requirements.
+AccessLex will consider all proposals that fit within the scope of the grant program and meet the corresponding eligibility requirements.

-How many awards does the AccessLex Center for Legal Education Excellence® expect to make for the Diversity Pipeline Research Grant Program?
+How many awards does the AccessLex Center for Legal Education ExcellenceSM expect to make for the Diversity Pipeline Research Grant Program?

-The number of funded proposals varies from year to year, based largely on the quality of proposals.
-In 2017, two proposals were fully funded.
+The number of funded proposals varies from year to year, based on funding and the quality of proposals.
+In 2018, four proposals were funded.